-Bratislava, Slovakia – The Czech Republic and Slovakia boasts among the EU’s lowest rates of people at risk of poverty.
+Bratislava, Slovakia – The Czech Republic and Slovakia boasts among the lowest rates of people at risk of poverty in the EU.

 In the EU, 21.7% of the population was considered at risk of poverty or social exclusion in 2018, according to Eurostat.

 Out of the 28 member states, the Czech Republic has the single lowest rate in the EU, with only 12.2% (or over 1.2 million people) of the population deemed vulnerable to poverty or social exclusion by the EU’s statistical office – compared to 15.3% ten years ago.